Apple introduces a completely redesigned App Store

 The photo app VSCO was demonstrated here, with a list of tips that included one on how to use VSCO for GIFs.

+These editorial stories, tips and tricks, and lists will also be surfaced in the App Store’s upgraded search, the company says.

-The new App Store will also now break apart apps and games, giving them each their own tab accessible by the navigation buttons at the bottom of the screen.
+The new App Store will also now break apart Apps and Games, giving them each their own tab accessible by the navigation buttons at the bottom of the screen.

-There are number of advantages to doing so.
-For starters, it lets Apple separate out Games and Apps’ Top Charts, giving more apps and games exposure – especially those that would have otherwise been more lowly ranked due to having to compete with those apps that forever sit at the top of the charts, like Facebook or Pokémon Go, for instance.
+There are number of advantages to doing this.
+For starters, it lets Apple separate out Games and Apps’ Top Charts, giving more apps and games exposure – especially those that would have otherwise been more lowly ranked due to having to compete with those apps that forever sit at the top of the charts – like Facebook or Pokémon Go, for instance.

-But it also gives both app and game developers new ways to market their creations to consumers.
-The Games page, for example, will now feature in-app purchases listed alongside apps, allowing developers to highlight their upgrades, like new characters or levels.
+But it also gives both app and game developers new ways to market their work to consumers.
+The Games page, for example, will now feature in-app purchases listed alongside apps, allowing developers to highlight their upgrades, such as their newly released characters or levels.

+The system (or lack thereof) for app upgrades is something many developers have had issues with.
+Some have felt when they put so much work into expanding their app or game, they should be able to release that upgrade with a big price tag.
+Today, many just launch a “version 2” of their app instead, and then try to resell it anew.
+Apple hasn’t gone so far as to formalize upgrades, but it has made selling app and game add-ons something that can be marketed separately from the apps and games themselves.
+That may help quell some developers’ concerns with the upgrade process.

-Plus, it lets users explore the App Store in their own way.
-If they’re largely interested in finding new games, they can turn to the Games tab to see what editors are playing this week, scroll down the page to watch game videos, browse by category and more – all within easy reach.
+The new App Store may feel a bit more personalized because of this separation of Apps and Games, too.
+If users largely interested only in finding new games, they can turn to the Games tab to see what editors are playing this week, scroll down the page to watch game videos, browse by category and more – all within easy reach, and without having to read about new (non-game) apps.

 The games’ individual app pages have been improved, too.
-There are now more videos, big badges that indicate if they earned an accolade like “Editor’s Choice,” and they better highlight user ratings, reviews and developers’ responses.
+There are now more videos (triple the number, says Apple), big badges that indicate if they earned an accolade like “Editor’s Choice,” and they better highlight user ratings, reviews and developers’ responses to users.

+If the game is on the Top Charts, this too will be shown right on its app page so you get a sense of its current popularity.

-Similarly, the new Apps section features the same design, including its own Top Charts, but one is just focused on those non-game apps.
+Similarly, the new Apps section features the same design, including its own Top Charts, but one is just focused on the non-game apps.

-There were a slew of under the hood features arriving in the new store, too, but Apple just teased these briefly on a single slide.
+There are a slew of under the hood features arriving in the new store, too, but Apple just teased these briefly on a single slide.
 But a quick peek at that slide shows the features Apple thought to highlight, like support for more TestFlight users, auto-renewal with Apple Pay, receipt enhancements, new design resources, and more.

 One of the more critical items – and one of the only from this section to get a shoutout – is the introduction of phased releases.
 Already available on Google Play, this will allow developers to more slowly roll out new apps and updates to new users by making them available to smaller groups initially in order to help keep the rollout stabilized and prevent overloading their servers.